simplesalt/main-9bc77/content/speaking.md

   extra: []
 layout: advanced
 sections:
+  - section_id: speaking-form
+    type: section_form
+    content: Please include your desired topic, length, date, venue, audience profile, and any other details you think relevant.
+    form_id: SpeakingForm
+    form_action: /api/contactform
+    form_fields:
+      - input_type: text
+        name: Name
+        label: You
+        is_required: true
+        default_value: Name
+      - input_type: email
+        name: email
+        label: Email
+        default_value: Your email
+        is_required: true
+      - input_type: textarea
+        name: message
+        label: Your desired topic
+        default_value:
+      - input_type: checkbox
+        name: consent
+        label: >-
+          I understand that this form is storing my submitted information so I can be contacted.
+    submit_label: Send Message
   - section_id: available-topics
     type: section_content
-    content:
+    content: >
       "Talks and workshops I frequently deliver are listed below.
 Each can be adapted to fill a slot between from 30 and 60 minutes.
 Custom topics and setups are also available upon request; inquire below.

       ## For Consumers

       ### The Only Way to Stop Identity Theft
-      There is a lot of press, scare tactics, and snake oil in the identity-protection world.
+      There are a lot of scare tactics and snake oil in the identity-protection world.
 We separate what works from what doesn't.
 Sneak peek - effective protection is surprisingly easy.
 Also available as a 90-minute workshop; participants will apply the protections for themselves and get easy-to-follow procedures for maintaining them.

       ### How to stop Internet crime and save time
       Passwords are annoying, and it seems impossible to follow all the advice.
 Password Managers are here to save your day - used correctly, they are also one of the best ways to stop internet crime.
 We explain how.
 Also appropriate for leaders of businesses 5-50.
 Also available as a workshop; participants set up a recommended password manager on their devices and learn to use it correctly.